yuvenduan/POCO/README.md

 ```
 to normalize calcium traces and do PCA.
 The processed data will be saved in <code>data/processed</code>.
 You can also edit <code>run_preprocess.py</code> to generate simulated data.

+Alternatively, you can put your own data in <code>data/...</code> and implement your own data processing pipeline like those in <code>datasets/zebrafish.py</code>.
+In particular, you can inherit from <code>NeuralDataset</code> class and implement <code>load_all_activities</code>, then define how to initialize the dataset in <code>datasets/data_sets.py</code> and add configs for the dataset in <code>configs/experiments.py/configure_dataset</code>.

 ### Usage

 To run an experiment, run:
 ```bash
 python main.py -t exp_name
 ```
-See <code>configs/experiments.py</code> for a list of available experiments.
-If you have multiple GPUs on your machine, you can add <code>-s</code> so that experiments can be run concurrently.
-If you are using a Slurm cluster, you can add <code>-c</code> so that experiments will be submitted to the cluster and use <code> -p ... </code> and <code> --acc ... </code> to designate partition and account name.
+Each experiment is defined as a function in <code>configs/experiments.py</code> that returns a dictionary of configurations.
+You can also define your own experiments with customized hyperparameters/datasets/model by adding a function.
+For a list of predefined hyperparameters, see <code>configs/configs.py</code>, where you can also add new hyparameters and use them in the dataset and model class.
 During training, eval results and sample prediction visualization will be saved in <code>experiments/exp_name</code>.

+If you have multiple GPUs on your machine, you can add <code>-s</code> so that different runs can be run concurrently.
+If you are using a Slurm cluster, you can add <code>-c</code> so that jobs will be submitted to the cluster and use <code> -p ... </code> and <code> --acc ... </code> to designate partition and account name.

 To analyze results, run:
 ```bash